 A strawberry roan quarter horse mare, Crystal is sturdy yet petite.
 She stands about 15 hands high and has a bright, attentive attitude.
-She is the lowest horse in the hierarchy of the herd, is last to go to the food and is uncomfortable being away from the herd leader, Rock.
+She is the lowest horse in the hierarchy of the herd, is last to go to the food and is uncomfortable being away from the herd leaders.

 Born on a small farm in Calgary, Crystal’s owners provided all the niceties a horse could ask for along with professional training and wonderful care.
 She learned all the basics a western horse needs to know to be a useful, safe and fun mount.
-She’s a quiet girl, never offering to misbehave.
+She’s a quiet girl, rarely offering to misbehave.